hee6904/gscaLCA/cran-comments.md

 0 errors | 0 warnings | 2 note

 * This is a updated version.
-The previous version was 0.0.3 and the current version is 0.1.0.
+The previous version was 0.0.3 and the current version is 0.0.5.

-* The current version includes a couple of more function and typos are corrected (06/03/20)
+* The current version covers the possible error while implementing the program (06/08/20)

 * Win-builder generated 2 NOTE: